 The Vivomove HR adds a touchscreen display, getting rid of the original's bars for something a lot more context-sensitive.
 We've seen a couple of hybrids that build displays into the watch face, but they're usually relegated to a small corner.
 This time, Garmin has another idea.

-First impressions: Garmin Vivomove HR review
+Rated: Garmin Vivomove HR review

 Until we get our hands on the Vivomove HR for a full, thorough review, here's everything you need to know about Garmin's attractive new hybrid.